edamla/mediterraneanagency/_books/2021-09-01-sudanese-black-moses.md

 # For adding excerpt add <!--more--> and break the line
 ---
-“Eşref Bey’s orderly, Zenci Musa, has shouldered his burden and ascended: Prophet Jesus.” - Meh- met Akif Ersoy
-“In the days when I had the honor of being one of those who escaped from Malta and raised the banner of the National Struggle, Musa, my heroic
+“Eşref Bey’s orderly, Zenci Musa, has shouldered his burden and ascended: Prophet Jesus.” - Mehmet Akif Ersoy “In the days when I had the honor of being one of those who escaped from Malta and raised the banner of the National Struggle, Musa, my heroic
 Arab, died of tuberculosis.”
-Kuşçubaşı Eşref, a warrior of the Ottoman Em- pire, was born in Sudan and died in the Özbekler Tekkesi in Üsküdar.
+Kuşçubaşı Eşref, a warrior of the Ottoman Empire, was born in Sudan and died in the Özbekler Tekkesi in Üsküdar.
 He was a member of the
 Teşkilat-ı Mahsusa (Special Organization), a heroic Ottoman soldier.
-Zenci Musa’s life began in a Turk- ish neighborhood in Crete, and he was a brave and loyal warrior who rushed to wherever there was fire, from Trablusgarp to the Balkans, from Çanak- kale to Jerusalem, from the deserts of Yemen to Anatolia.
+Zenci Musa’s life began in a Turkish neighborhood in Crete, and he was a brave and loyal warrior who rushed to wherever there was fire, from Trablusgarp to the Balkans, from Çanakkale to Jerusalem, from the deserts of Yemen to Anatolia.
 He met Kuşçubaşı Eşref in the deserts of Libya and fought on every front the Ottoman army sent him to until his last breath.
-He support- ed the War of Independence from Istanbul, which was under British occupation.
+He supported the War of Independence from Istanbul, which was under British occupation.
 He never faltered, never succumbed to despair, and fought tirelessly for the rights and justice of his Muslim brothers